Defect-induced supersolidity with soft-core bosons: Results

-For higher densities $A\rho>3$, the scenario described above changes considerably.
-As shown in Fig.\ref{fig2}(g) the superfluid fraction approaches a constant, density-independent value $f_{\rm s}\approx0.24$ with increasing $\rho$.
+{\bf High densities.} For higher densities $A\rho>3$, the scenario described above changes considerably.
+As shown in Fig.\ref{fig3}(g) the superfluid fraction approaches a constant, density-independent value $f_{\rm s}\approx0.24$ with increasing $\rho$.
 In particular, for an average commensurate filling $N/N_{\rm s}=4$ there is no direct phase transition between a superfluid and a solid insulating phase, and instead the supersolid phase persists with no significant difference to the case of incommensurate lattice occupancies $N/N_{\rm s}\neq4$.
 This behavior signals a crossover to the regime where the supersolid phase can be understood in terms of a density modulated superfluid \cite{gro57,por94,hnp10,cjb10,hcj12}, where the discrete nature of the particles becomes irrelevant.
-In this limit, the superfluid-supersolid quantum phase transition is well captured within a mean-field description \cite{por94,hnp10,mmc12}, which predicts a transition point at $\alpha=R_{\rm c}^2\rho U=28.2$ as well as a superfluid fraction $f_{\rm s}=0.23$ that is solely determined by $\alpha$.
-As shown in Figs.\ref{fig1} and \ref{fig2}(g) this is well confirmed by our PIMC results for $A\rho\gtrsim3.5$, suggesting that the transition to density-wave supersolidity takes place at a small particle number per lattice site.
+In this limit, the superfluid-supersolid quantum phase transition is well captured by a mean-field description \cite{por94,hnp10,mmc12}.
+It predicts a transition point at $\alpha=R_{\rm c}^2\rho U=28.2$ as well as a superfluid fraction that is solely determined by the value $\alpha$, and yields $f_{\rm s}=0.23$ for $\alpha=32$.
+As shown in Figs.\ref{fig2} and \ref{fig3}(g) both predictions are well confirmed by our Monte Carlo results for $A\rho\gtrsim3.5$, suggesting that the transition to density-wave supersolidity takes place at a surprisingly small number of only $N/N_{\rm s}\approx3.5$ particles per lattice site.\\